 The second half of the film also witnesses Quinn as a mentor to Cassandra: a girl who’s never heard of the Joker, but knows exactly who Quinn is (I seriously want a live stream of Leto watching Birds of Prey).
 Here, men are self-absorbed dweebs and the women are far more interesting and share a feminist bond.
 These moments range in size, from large to small: Black Canary saving Quinn from a drunk creep to Quinn loaning her a hairband during a later fight.
 These women band against the loathsomeness of men: the background spousal abuse happening in Cassandra’s home and the reign of terror and control imposed by Roman.
 It makes every one of their actions: shopping at the supermarket or ordering an egg sandwich, into a freeing experience.

-Nevertheless, for all those pluses, Yan’s action flick never coalesces.
-Which is enough for it to be enjoyable and better than much of DC’s output, yet fall short of the subversive game changer it could’ve been.
+Nevertheless, for all those pluses, Yan’s action flick takes time to coalesce.
+Which is enough for it to be enjoyable and better than much of DC’s output, yet falls a little short of the subversive game changer it could’ve been.
 Instead, it’s a collage of glitter-packed fun.
 And maybe the splattering buckshot of a story and vibrant neon colors is exactly what one should expect from a character like Harley Quinn, which makes this popcorn flick even more fitting.
 In any case, Birds of Prey is the first fun for fun’s sake comic book movie in some time, and a decisively exhilarating girls trip, no matter the destination.